Dialogue of Civilizations | London, England

 Term: Summer I

-The London Dialogue of civilization has two main focuses for students.
+The London Dialogue of Civilization – English Culture and Documentary Filmmaking has two main focuses for students.
 First, to familiarize students with the people and the culture of England and the British Empire, with an emphasis on the city of London and its vast history.
-Second, to interact with local citizens to produce and edit a 10-12 minute documentary on a subject of their choice (which will be proposed in the Spring of 2014).
+Second, to interact with local citizens to produce and edit a 10-12 minute documentary on a subject of their choice in groups of 5-7 (which will be proposed in the Spring of 2015).

 View Program →